Building with Hebel

 PLEASE NOTE- Items that cause vibrations or excessive loads to Hebel walls must not be secured to the walls, rather these items should be fixed to posts that are independent to the walls and do not transfer loads to the Hebel eg. –Gates, decks, pergolas, carports, basketball hoops etc. If in doubt please contact CSR Hebel on 1300 443 235.

-- For other installations like pipes or wiring refer to the Fixing Guide
+- For other installations such as pipes or wiring please refer to the Design and Installation Guides

-For detailed fixing instructions please refer to our comprehensive Design & Installation fixing guides.
+For detailed fixing instructions please refer to our comprehensive Design & Installation fixing guides in DOWNLOADS